Getting Pregnant After Miscarriage: What You Need to Know

-But when you are ready to try again, you may be wondering whether there’s anything you need to do differently to avoid another miscarriage.
+You may be wondering whether there’s anything you need to do differently to avoid another miscarriage.
 Rest assured that most of the time, miscarriages aren’t caused by anything you did or didn’t do.

 Do you need to wait three months after miscarriage before trying again?

-According to a recent study that followed over 1,000 women, nearly 70 percent of women who started trying immediately after a miscarriage conceived again within three months, as opposed to 51 percent of those who waited longer.
+According to a 2016 study that followed over 1,000 women, nearly 70 percent of women who started trying immediately after a miscarriage conceived again within three months, as opposed to 51 percent of those who waited longer.

 What are the odds of having another miscarriage?

 After one miscarriage, your odds of having another are about the same as they were before: around 14 percent.
 After two miscarriages, the risk of another miscarriage increases to 26 percent.
 After three miscarriages, the risk increases to 28 percent.

-When will you ovulate again?
+When will you ovulate again after a miscarriage?

 You may have heard that some women experience long cycles after a miscarriage.
 If you start your period on the first day you get a negative pregnancy test, it’s possible that you will ovulate around your usual time that cycle.